reactjs/react.dev/content/tutorial/tutorial.md

 [View the current code.](https://codepen.io/gaearon/pen/EmmGEa?editors=0010)

 For each move in the tic-tac-toes's game's history, we create a list item `<li>` which contains a button `<button>`.
-The button has a `onClick` handler which we'll implement.
-After implementing the `onClick` handler, we should see a list of the moves that have occurred in the game and a warning that says:
+The button has a `onClick` handler which we'll cover in a later section.
+For now, we should see a list of the moves that have occurred in the game and a warning that says:

 >  Warning:
 >  Each child in an array or iterator should have a unique "key" prop.
 Check the render method of "Game".